willstepp/writings/sanctum-kthadras/sk.notes.md

 * The portal is in the back of the Bad Places, which here is the Murder Kroger.
 The portal is The Room.

 * Con man is in the hatchback of an old Chevy Citation, blown wheels, covered with pollen.
 He sees a flickering light inside, smells a putrid odor, hears the buzzing of insects, opens the hatch and sees his dismembered body of the con man arranged in an asymmetrical pattern, surrounded by burning candles.
 The egg pendant inside his mouth.

+* He runs in horror from the dismembered con man, into the woods, where he sees a meteor shower, an aurora, then comes across a dinosaur.

+* Under the light of the nebula he stumbles upon the sleeping dinosaur, who opens its eye and looks at him.

+* He emerged into the grocery store next to the fresh seafood counter.
+He bought some Cheez-Its on the way out and ate them on way back to McDonalds, taking the sidewalk up Ponce de Leon.

+* Maybe something needs to replace rabbits death scene, maybe it comes too early - but then how does he get the pendant - perhaps he is attacked by rabbit, pulls the pendant from around his neck and escapes into the woods?
+That would allow building to the death of rabbit to attain the book, ratcheting the tension in a more linear way, while still indicating danger to him.

 ### State Hospital (Virginia)